raft-tech/raft-tech.github.io/_posts/2022-29-03-Security-Back-in-DevSecOps.md

 - **Implement security as a culture**: Rather than only investing in privacy security training that focuses on when things happen, organizations should invest in training like [Security Warrior](https://www.securecodewarrior.com/), which helps developers secure code.
 Also, incorporate the [OWASP Top Ten](https://owasp.org/www-project-top-ten/) into your team’s training.
 Use [Sigstore](https://www.sigstore.dev/) and [Cosign](https://github.com/sigstore/cosign) to verify Software -- [Chainguard is leading by example](https://www.prnewswire.com/news-releases/raft-llc-announces-its-partnership-with-chainguard-inc-301468671.html).
 - **Better tracing**: Consider the use of tracing and collecting telemetry data across distributed microservices like [OpenTelemetry](https://opentelemetry.io/) to analyze your software’s performance and behavior.
 Catch anomalies in action before they cause trouble.
 - **Define and balance technical debt**: Decide when it’s acceptable to have technical debt, and when it’s not, because you’ll always be behind on resources.
 Share this definition with your organization, as it’s the responsibility of engineering leadership to make sure it’s in line with the current problems it’s working to solve and the impact being made.
 [Hyrum’s Law](https://www.hyrumslaw.com/) can help.
-- **Bridge the DevSecOps gap with Zero Trust**: Great starting point is the [DoD's Enterprise DevSecOps Reference Design Guide](https://dodcio.defense.gov/Portals/0/Documents/DoD%20Enterprise%20DevSecOps%20Reference%20Design%20v1.0_Public%20Release.pdf) on how to incorporate Zero Trust into your architecture.
+- **Bridge the DevSecOps gap with Zero Trust**: Great starting point is the [DoD's Enterprise DevSecOps Reference Design Guide](https://dodcio.defense.gov/Portals/0/Documents/DoD%20Enterprise%20DevSecOps%20Reference%20Design%20v1.0_Public%20Release.pdf).
+Adopt architecure based on your organizational needs.

 If your organization is facing obstacles implementing these security practices or finding it tough to make that cultural shift, we are always shifting left at Raft – come ask us how we do it.